Linuxfabrik/monitoring-plugins/README.rst

 * uniformly and consistently report the same metrics briefly and precisely (for example "used"), both on Linux and on Windows
 * use out of the box some sort of automatic detection using useful default settings
 * trigger WARNs and CRITs only where absolutely necessary
-* provide additional information on troubleshooting where possible
+* provide additional information for troubleshooting where possible
 * avoid dependencies on additional system libraries where possible

 All check plugins are tested on CentOS 7+ (Minimal), Fedora 30+, Ubuntu Server 16+  and (some of them on) Microsoft Windows.